lupyuen/lupyuen.github.io/src/pio.md

 Inside the Allwinner A64 SoC, TCON0 is the [__Timing Controller__](https://www.kernel.org/doc/Documentation/devicetree/bindings/display/sunxi/sun4i-drm.txt) for PinePhone's LCD Display.

+(Yeah the name sounds odd...
+A64's Timing Controller works like a huge pixel pump too)

 According to [__Allwinner A64 User Manual__](https://linux-sunxi.org/File:Allwinner_A64_User_Manual_V1.1.pdf) (Chapter 6: "Display", Page 498), A64 has two TCON Controllers...

 -   __TCON0__: For PinePhone's LCD Display